THE MIDLAND RAILWAY

 On this site you will find details about the Study Centre's collections and how to access them.
 The site also provides a pathway to finding information relating to the Midland Railway.

 The Midland Railway Study Centre is very proud to be a Partner in Excellence with the National Railway Museum.

-The operating dates for 2014 are still being finalised.
-If you are thinking of visiting us, please let us know as we may be able to arrange some dates around your diary instead of ours!
+The operating dates for 2014 are now available.
+If none of these dates fit your schedule please let us know as we may be able to arrange some dates around your diary instead of ours!

 The Study Centre reading room

 This web site is maintained by Dave Harris, the Study Centre Co-ordinator

 Silk Mill Lane, off Full Street, Derby, DE1 3AF